Brane actions, Categorification of Gromov-Witten theory and Quantum K-theory: Categorification of GW-invariants and Quantum -theory

 Let $F=\stablemaps$ and let $E_1,..., E_n\in \Ktheory_0(X)=\Gtheory_0(X)$ and $P\in \Ktheory_0(\Mnstable)=\Gtheory_0(\Mnstable)$.
 The $\Ktheory$-theoretic Gromov-Witten numbers that appear naturally from our lax action in the Prop. \ref{laxactiongwcategorification} are defined by

 where $p$ is the projection to the point.
 Alternatively, these are encoded by maps

 induced from the lax action, i.e., via pullback-pushfoward along (\ref{maincorrespondence}).\\

 Let us now explain how the lax associative structure produces the metric terms introduced by Givental-Lee to explain the $\Ktheory$-theoretic splitting principle.
-We ask the reader to recall the diagram \ref{laxassociativestructurediagram}.
-Let $\beta_0=\beta_1+\beta_2$ and let $n,m\geq 2$.
+We ask the reader to recall the diagram )(\ref{laxassociativestructurediagram}).
+Let $\beta_0=\beta_1+\beta_2$ and let $n,m> 2$.
 We have two different ways to go from $\Ktheory_0(X^{n-1}\times X^{m-1})$ to $\Ktheory_0(\Mnstable\times \overline{\mathcal{M}}_{0,m})$: either we use the space of stable maps $\R\overline{\mathcal{M}}_{0,n+m-2}(X, \beta_0)$ and the pullback diagram $\mu$ or, we use the fiber product $\R\overline{\mathcal{M}}_{0,n}(X, \beta_1)\times_X \R\overline{\mathcal{M}}_{0,m}(X, \beta_2)$ and the pullback diagram $\nu$.
 The lax structure measures the difference between the two.
 Our goal for the rest of this section is to give a more accurate description of this difference.\\

 We start with some general preliminary remarks.
-The first observation concerns the derived stack $\mathrm{P}(X):=\coprod_\beta \overline{\mathcal{M}}_{0,2}(X,\beta)$.
+The first observation concerns the derived stack $\mathrm{P}(X):=\coprod_\beta \mathbb{R}\overline{\mathcal{M}}_{0,2}(X,\beta)$.
 This stack has natural structure of monoid-object over $X$ given by the gluing to stable maps

-This monoid structure can be obtained in a strict way as exists already at the level of the moduli 1-stacks of Costello $\coprod_\beta \mathfrak{M}_{0,2,\beta}$.
-By definition, this stack classifies unparametrized rational paths on $X$ and this operation corresponds to the concatenation.
+This monoid structure can be obtained in a strict way as it exists already at the level of the moduli 1-stacks of Costello $\coprod_\beta \mathfrak{M}_{0,2,\beta}$.
+By definition, this stack classifies unparametrized rational paths on $X$ and the monoid operation corresponds to the concatenation.
 We then observe that for every $n\geq 2$ the stacks of stable maps $\coprod_\beta \stablemaps$ are modules over $\mathrm{P}(X)$ (simultaneously on the left and on the right) via the gluing of stable maps along the last or first marked point.
-In this case, given $n,m\geq 2$ we can have a simplical object in derived stacks given by the associated bar complex
+In this case, given $n,m\geq 2$ we can have a semi-simplical object in derived stacks given by the associated bar complex